NintenSAGA/Catherine/README.md

 # PushBlocks2020
-A simple block pushing game written by C in 2020.12
+A simple block pushing game first written with C in my freshman year (2020), and now rewritten with Golang.